kragen/dernocua/text/capacitive-displacement.md

 This setup is particularly appealing because of how many forms of manufacturing error it tends to cancel out or average out.
-It really only cares about the surfaces being flat or cylindrical (so there's a constant separation), the right total length, and having the right number of lines distributed over that length, so that the *average* spacing of a comb is correct.
-If all the teeth on one circuit board or the other are too big or too small, that affects the absolute capacitance but almost doesn't affect the ratio in a given position at all.
+It really only cares about the surfaces being flat or cylindrical (so there’s a constant separation), the right total length, and having the right number of lines distributed over that length, so that the *average* spacing of a comb is correct.
+If all the teeth on one circuit board or the other are too big or too small, that affects the absolute capacitance but almost doesn’t affect the ratio in a given position at all.

-Random errors in the shape of a single comb tooth are averaged out across all the comb teeth; in the above setup, there are 33 total teeth on the interleaved plate, 11 in each of the three combs, so this doesn't help that much: an 0.5 mm standard deviation in edge location averages out to an 0.15 mm standard deviation in average edge location.
+Random errors in the shape of a single comb tooth are averaged out across all the comb teeth; in the above setup, there are 33 total teeth on the interleaved plate, 11 in each of the three combs, so this doesn’t help that much: an 0.5 mm standard deviation in edge location averages out to an 0.15 mm standard deviation in average edge location.
 However, with larger numbers of teeth, this is very powerful.
 Consider, for example, 30-micron-wide teeth separated by